muhkartal/Real-Time-Fall-Detection-and-Anomaly-Alert-System/README.md

 Professional support plans are available with:

-- Technical support
+-  Technical support with guaranteed response times
-- Custom model development
+-  Custom model development and tuning services
 -  On-premise deployment assistance
-- Security assessments
+-  Security assessments and compliance consulting

 Contact sales@yourdomain.com for more information.

 ## Security Considerations

 -  All endpoints should be secured behind authentication
 -  API keys should be rotated regularly
 -  For medical or healthcare deployments, ensure HIPAA compliance
 -  Regular security audits are recommended

 ## Project Structure